 NAFA’s staff and partners convert a live event into an online forum that did not disappoint.

-NAFA’s Institute and Expo was scheduled to take place in Indianapolis last April.
-It was initially moved to September as a live event but by mid-summer it was clear that we were not going to be able to gather in person.
+NAFA’s Institute and Expo were scheduled to take place in Indianapolis last April.
+It was initially moved to September as a live event but by mid-summer, it was clear that we were not going to be able to gather in person.
 The challenge—convert more than 25 live education sessions, a large Exposition and a host of networking events into an online package that delivers the benefits of the industry-leading live event.
 Reviews from attendees of the virtual event, held 14-17 September, have been overwhelmingly positive!

 The Hero Effect